Heat treatment of non ferrous metals

 Nitriding

 Nitriding is another way of hardening an alloy.
-It is carried out by adding nitrogen to a metal surface through content with ammonia gas.
+It is carried out by adding nitrogen to a metal surface through the content of ammonia gas.
 This process produces case hardening if it’s not quenched.

 Decarburization